 The Daintree is the oldest continually surviving tropical rainforest in the world at 180 million years old (by comparison, the Amazon is only 55 million years old), and with the Great Barrier Reef just offshore it’s the only place in the world where two World Heritage Areas meet.
 Over half of all species are found in tropical rainforests, and the Daintree is one of the most biologically diverse in the world, home to 65% of Australia’s bat and butterfly species, 35% of its frog, reptile and marsupial species, 40% of its bird species, and around 12,000 different insect species — all contained within an area that takes up less than 0.1% of the landmass of Australia.
 Its plant diversity is also unrivaled in Australia, with over 3000 plant species, 80% of the world’s fern species, and one of the rarest and most primitive of the world’s flowering plants.

-This special place has seen a colourful cast of characters, from its original aboriginal inhabitants, to the early pioneers, loggers, commune hippies, tarzan wannabes, and more recently: big developers.
-In the mid 1980s the Queensland government approved two thirds of the lowland rainforest to be subdivided for residential development, with 1100 lots put up for sale.
+This special place has seen a colourful cast of characters, from its original aboriginal inhabitants, to the early pioneers, loggers, commune hippies, Tarzan wannabes, and more recently: big developers.
+In the mid 1980s the Queensland government approved two thirds of the lowland rainforest to be subdivided for residential development, with 1,100 lots put up for sale.
 The areas around this freehold land were soon declared a national park and then in 1988 were listed as a World Heritage Area, but the threat of development still remained with the subdivided freehold land.

 Many lots were not built on due to lack of mains water and electricity and ferry-only access across the Daintree River, but the large farm blocks I’d seen on my ride in were evidence of the land clearing that did occur.
-Because the land in question is in private ownership, the only option to resolve the issue has been the purchase and protection of the land for conservation.
+Because the land in question was in private ownership, the only option to resolve the issue has been the purchase and protection of the land for conservation.

 Golly tried to explain the story of rescuing these sections of rainforest and the roles of the different organisations involved.
 There was one person who he particularly highlighted: Kelvin Davies.